opendocsg/slw-judgments-backfill/2010_SGHC_188/report.md

 Or, as Brennan J pithily put it in _Gould v Vaggelas_ (1985) 157 CLR 215 at 252.
 “A knave does not escape liability because he is dealing with a fool.”.

-17     With regard to the standard of proof required, the Court of Appeal held in _Tang Yoke Kheng (trading as Niklex Supply Co v Lek Benedict_ [2005] 3 SLR(R) 263 at [14] that, when fraud is alleged in a civil action:
+17     With regard to the standard of proof required, the Court of Appeal held in _Tang Yoke Kheng (trading as Niklex Supply Co v Lek Benedict_ <span class="citation">[2005] 3 SLR(R) 263</span> at [14] that, when fraud is alleged in a civil action:

  the civil standard of proving on a balance of probabilities must apply because there is no known "third standard" although such cases are usually known as "fraud in a civil case" as if alluding to a third standard of proof.
 However, because of the severity and potentially serious implications attaching to a fraud, even in a civil trial, judges are not normally satisfied by that little bit more evidence such as to tilt the "balance".
 They normally require more.
 That more is commonly described as "a burden that is higher than on a balance of probabilities, but lower than proof beyond reasonable doubt"...